 Have you ever sat down and eaten something that was just bliss?
 Perhaps a moist chocolate cake topped with chocolate cream cheese frosting and a fudge filled center, or a marinated chicken breast grilled with roasted red peppers, onions, Portobello mushrooms and Dijon sauce.
 Some foods have the ability to flood our system with all kinds of different tastes and textures, yet we can sometimes still distinguish the individual contributions of the specific ingredients.
 This myriad of sensation should not be fully credited to taste because the sense of olfaction and the ability to detect texture are also intimately linked to this perception.
 In fact, you may have noticed that your mouth is starting to water as you contemplate a plan to obtain the previously mentioned food.
 The senses of our body-vision, taste, smell, hearing, touch, and equilibrium-are conduits through which we "feel" our world.
 Each sensory system is uniquely designed with receptors that detect various environmental stimuli and then convert those stimuli to action potentials.
 That's right; all stimuli that the body detects are ultimately converted to action potentials.
 In response to the action potential, the brain can interpret and allow us to feel the stimulus.
+In this module, we will discuss the special senses of taste, smell, vision, hearing and equilibrium.
 The special senses are those in which their receptors are localized in a specific, fairly small area of the body.
 In contrast to the special senses, the general senses have receptors that are widespread.
 The general senses include the sensations of touch, pressure, temperature, pain, and proprioception (movement and position of the body).